Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 ## Get Involved
 To make it a collaborative project, you may add content through pull requests or open an issue to let me know.

-## Table of Contents
+## How this is sorted

-Because it is such a new field I will be organizing these by date, since recent papers generally have use methods.
-I'll use the following icons and dimensions to differentiate the approaches:
+The projects and papers are first sorted by Season.
+I do this, because it is such a new field that newer papers are bound to be influenced by older papers.
+Below every publication is a memorable, but very short, description.
+This is neccessary since so many papers have similar titles.
+After all that the papers are sorted by month, then alphabet.

 - Time Dimension
 	- :camera: Single-Shot